 Focusing on research at the cutting edge of learning and knowledge, LearningEdge brings the latest MIT Sloan thinking on system dynamics, entrepreneurship, leadership and ethics, operations management, strategy, and sustainability to a global audience.
 It offers new ways of thinking about challenging issues while promoting MIT Sloan thought leadership globally.

 What does it mean to be an innovative leader who focuses on solving the world’s most challenging problems?
 Can those skills be cultivated and developed?
 The MIT Leadership Center and the thousands of students who have benefited from its teachings think so.
-MIT leaders thrive in a world of uncertainty, in a wide range of workplaces, industries, and environments.
+MIT leaders thrive in a world of uncertainty, in a wide range of workplaces, diverse industries and environments.
 They are driven to solve those problems that require cross-disciplinary knowledge, collaboration, and creativity.
-Our leaders are those who step up to a challenge they see, not because it is part of their job, but because they want to improve the world.
+Our leaders are those who step up to a challenge they see, driven by a culture of collaborators and doers focused on achieving meaningful impact in the world.
 This drive is founded in the research pursued by the Leadership Center’s affiliated faculty– research that is focused on helping leaders solve major challenges.